 Where to stay near Andersonville, GA

-If you are traveling far, like we were during our road trip, you’ll need to know where to stay in Andersonville.
+If you are traveling far, like we were during our road trip, you’ll need to know where to stay when you reach Andersonville.
 The best option is staying in nearby towns, like Americus.
 I recommend the historic Windsor Hotel.
 Check rates and availability.

-We were invited to stay during our trip and we just fell in love with the place.
+We were invited to stay at the Windsor during our trip and we just fell in love with the place.
 Not only was it beautiful, but it has tons of history and even some ghost stories.
-You can read our full review, HERE.
+You can read our full review of the hotel HERE.